Justicia para Alan

 Justicia para Alan (lit.
 'Justice for Alan') is a 2023 Peruvian documentary film written and directed by Ernesto Carlín.
-The film narrates the last months of the life of twice democratically elected president Alan García Pérez and analyzes the circumstances of his painful departure.
+The film narrates the last months of the life of twice democratically elected president Alan García Pérez and analyzes the circumstances of his suicide.
 The film didn't have financing from the Peruvian State.

 Synopsis

 The film narrates and analyzes the last months of the life of President Alan García Pérez.
 It contains statements by the former Heads of State Rafael Correa (Ecuador), Álvaro Uribe (Colombia) and two ex-governors Julio María Sanguinetti and José Mujica (Uruguay), in addition to interviews with people close to the former APRA president.

 Release

 The film had a private screening on February 18, 2023, as part of the Peruvian Aprista Party's festivities for Fraternity Month.
-It is scheduled to premiere commercially on April 20, 2023, in Peruvian theaters.
+It was commercially released on April 20, 2023 in Peruvian theaters.

 Controversy

 After the trailer was released on October 22, 2022, the director Ernesto Carlín pronounced that he received death threats, and that when he tried to file a complaint at a police station in Miraflores, they ignored him.